 Private fundraising and New Market Tax Credits generated by the project compose 100% of the funding for Art Climb.
 The project’s connection with the historic neighborhood of Walnut Hills is integral to its purpose and execution.
 Cincinnati Development Fund’s community advancement work has been instrumental to the project’s feasibility.
 Cincinnati Art Museum’s site master plan is estimated at $20 million in infrastructure excluding long-term art acquisition.
 Procter & Gamble and other community partners are among the lead investors in our plan’s resource development.

 How will Art Climb change over time?

-Sculpture on Art Climb will be added, curated and visited by school tours and museum guides.
-The trees and vegetation will mature.
+The trees and vegetation will continue to mature.
 Most importantly, we are excited to see Art Climb take on its own life as a civic space and a future that shapes itself by bringing people, art and nature together.